shalatan/shalatan.github.io/ai.md

 ### <a name='GenerativeAi'></a>Generative AI
 - Generative AI refers to a class of artificial intelligence technologies that enable machines to autonomously create new content.
+- **Sub-models**
     - `Language Models`
         - GPT Models: Used for text generation (e.g., ChatGPT).
         - Palm Models: Focused on text-in and out workflows.
         - Gemini Models: Multimodal capabilities, including text and image processing.
     - `Image Generation Models`
         - Stable Diffusion: Advanced text-to-image technology.
         - DAL-E Model: Generates images that match input text.
         - StyleGAN: Produces high-quality images of faces and objects.
         - Super Resolution: Enhances image resolution by increasing pixel count.
     - `Voice and Music Generation Models`
         - Murph: AI voice generation technology that replicates human speech nuances.
         - OpenAI Whisper: Transcription and translation model.
         - Jukedeck and Amper Music: AI-powered music generators for original tracks.
         - AIVA: Generates songs in various styles.
     - `Video Generation Models`
         - Google's Imogen Video: Generates high-definition videos.
         - OpenAI Sora: Creates realistic scenes from text instructions.
 - **Generative AI Models**
   - Generative AI models are AI systems that learn patterns from large datasets to create new content such as text, images, music, or video.
 Their design varies based on the task and data type.